akto-api-security/tests-library/remediation/SQLI_ERROR_BASED_PARAM_APPEND_PAYLOAD_MSSQL.md

 ### Step 3: Implementing a Web Application Firewall (WAF)
 A WAF can help protect your web application by monitoring HTTP traffic and blocking suspicious patterns that may suggest an SQL injection attempt.

-### Step 4: Regularly Update and Patch
-Ensure to patch and update your applications and also your SQL server on a regular basis.

-**Note: Always avoid constructing SQL statements by concatenating user-controlled data as this may potentially allow a SQL Injection.**